andres81/Model_of_the_Psyche/README.md

 The subconscious however works always the same, for every human being in no other way.
 But the data it acts upon, can differ, and therefore is the reason for a different outcome of how a person acts and feels.

-##### Data Layer

-The subconscious therefore holds a library of knowledge in the form of schematas, that are semantically linked to each
-other: Think of a tree, you think of its branches, then its leaves, then the colors they can have in its season.
-Then a forest, the childhood memories of walking through the forest, a picnic, seeing what you saw...
-This library is in the bottom layer of the psyche: the data layer.

 ##### Control layer

 The control layer is the layer in the subconscious that holds several components with different responsibilities.